gem/oq-engine/doc/adv-manual/rupture-sampling.rst

-Since the details of the seed algorithm changes at each release of the engine, if you run an event based calculation with the same parameters you will not get exactly the same number of events, but something very close.
+Since the details of the seed algorithm changes at each release of the engine, if you run an event based calculation with the same parameters you will not get exactly the same number of events, but something close.
 After running the calculation inside the datastore, in the ``ruptures`` dataset you will find the two ruptures, their occurrence rates and their integer number of occurrences (``n_occ``).
 If the effective investigation time is large